 How are you different to other legal bookkeeping companies, in the market?

 Unlike some other companies, we understand the needs of clients, and we carry out this work on site.
 We can collect and return, but our research and feedback has proved that clients prefer to have the work done on-site.
-So this is what we do.
+So this is what we ask our self-employed cashiers to do.
 We win new clients because we do what we say we can do, and we do it well.

 What legal bookkeeping software do you recommend ?